Movies, Twitter, basketball, bulldogs (and other things) with NY Times best-selling author Shea Serrano

 Give me one book you’re reading, a show you’re watching and an artist you’re listening to.

-I’m reading is Trick Mirror by Jia Tolentino.
+A book I’m reading is Trick Mirror by Jia Tolentino.
 She’s a brilliant writer and it’s cool for her to have a book out, which is just a bunch of smart essays and it’s doing really well.
 It’s on the best-seller list.
 I’m in on this book.
 That’s the one I have in my backpack at the moment.

 I’m in the middle of a very hearty rewatch of “Scrubs.”
 It’s one of my other favorite shows.
 I got a Hulu subscription with no ads on it and I’ve just been powering through “Scrubs.”

 I’ve been recently on a big Erykah Badu kick.
 She’s not a new artist, of course.
 But she’s got several albums out: one is called “Mama’s Gun” and it’s really, really good to have on while you’re working on other stuff.
 And it’s really good airplane music.
-It’s really calm and you feel safe while it’s on. it’s top-level stuff.
+It’s really calm and you feel safe while it’s on.
+It’s top-level stuff.

 All-time favorite sports movie?